AnMoreau/PyMoosh/README.md

 ## References

-If you use PyMoosh and if this is relevant, please cite the [paper associated to Moosh](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.100/)
+If you use PyMoosh and if this is relevant, please cite the [paper associated with Moosh](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.100/)

 ```
 @article{defrance2016moosh,